 I don't know about you, but when I read about certain characters in the Bible that really touched God, or of whom God spoke great love, I want to know more.
 I want to know what about them touched the heart of God.
 I want to know why they were so precious in the Father's eyes.
 I want to learn from them how to be closer to God.

 My pastor is a gifted evangelist.
 He came to Seattle in 1970 and started a church, concentrating mostly on evangelism, including local crusades and for many years a radio outreach program.
 He has always been known and respected throughout the area as 'an evangelist with a church'.
 People from other churches would bring friends and family to our church to get saved and then take them back to their own churches to grow in the Lord there.
 He's not alone.
 Many famous ministers of the last century were evangelists who had churches, often using ministers with a teaching gift to help the church grow.

 I've been in my church for over 44 years, having served in various aspects of ministry.
-Watching my own pastor and Billy Graham and the role of churches in helping baby Christians grow in the Lord made an impact on my life.
+Watching my own pastor and Billy Graham doing evangelistic work and the role of churches in helping baby Christians grow in the Lord made an impact on my life.
 I care deeply about both sides -- the side of evangelism and of teaching and training Christians to grow to their full potential.
 I've studied the biblical five-fold ministries of apostles, prophets, evangelists, pastors, and teachers.
 But over the years, the one thing I keep coming back to is how many times God uses not just the evangelists, but shepherds in the Bible.

 Shepherds have a special place in God's heart.
 Abraham had flocks.
 David watched over his father's sheep.
 Moses fled Egypt and cared for his father-in-law's sheep for forty years in the wilderness.
 Others God used in the Bible were shepherds, too.